ChukwuEmekaAjah/buycoins_python/readme.md

 #### list
 Retrieve a list of cryptocurrency prices

 This function takes no compulsory parameter.
 Just like in GraphQL where you specify the fields you want returned, it accepts an optional fields parameter that's a list.
 If a fields list is not provided, it defaults to returning all the data the `getPrices query` can return.
-The function raises an exception if the `fields` property provided contains an invalid field dict.
+The function raises an exception if the `fields` parameter provided contains an invalid field dict.

 It returns the current prices of cryptocurrencies supported on the Buycoins platform.